 ABOUT RICHARD HUME

 Richard Hume is a landscape photographer totally dedicated to his craft.
-He specializes in producing stunning fine-art limited edition photographs and associated products which have sold all over the world.
+He specializes in producing stunning fine-art limited edition photographs which have sold all over the world.
 He lives in New Zealand but travels widely in search of the next image.

 How did this all begin?